docker/docs/datacenter/ucp/3.0/guides/user/services/deploy-kubernetes-workload.md

 ## Kubernetes limitations

-There's a few limitations you should be aware when creating Kubernetes
+There are a few limitations that you should be aware of when creating Kubernetes workloads:
-workloads:

 * Docker EE has its own RBAC system, so it's not possible to create ClusterRole objects, ClusterRoleBinding objects, or any other object that is created using the `/apis/rbac.authorization.k8s.io` endpoints.
 * To make sure your cluster is secure, only admin users can deploy Pods with privileged options.
 These are options like `PodSpec.hostIPC`, `PodSpec.hostNetwork`, `PodSpec.hostPID`, `SecurityContext.allowPrivilegeEscalation`, `SecurityContext.capabilities`, `SecurityContext.privileged`, and `Volume.hostPath`.
 * You can't grant permissions to Kubernetes service accounts.
   The `default` service account has no permissions and cannot use the Kubernetes API.
 All other service accounts have full admin permissions and can only be used by Docker EE administrators.

+{% endif %}
+{% endif %}